The World of Security

 Maybe it’s just my anxious nature worrying about things out of my circle of influence, again.

-However the next few years turn out, in this moment my government it feels dangerous, and I won’t be silent about it.
+However the next few years turn out, in this moment it feels dangerous, and I won’t be silent about it.
 I will not be a collaborator.
 I object to what’s going on.
+If a free thinking progressive place like Vienna can make an about turn into darkness, well so can America, if we let it.
+Democracy is fragile.
+Free speech and thinking are wonderful elements of a free society, but also dangerous if bad ideas are applied.

-For one, it sure as hell affects my finances (which compared to everything else, might be the shallowest take)–and my family.
-Despite my dramatic takes; I’m staying the course for a few more years before I can exit, not only my job, but the country that has left me.
+There’s one thing for sure I do know in the sort term, all of this affects my finances (which compared to everything else, might be the shallowest take)–and my family.
+Despite my dramatic takes; I’m staying the course for a few more years before I can exit, not only my job, but the country that I’m quickly becoming disillusioned with.

 Comments are closed.